Terms & Conditions

 9.4 Effect of Suspension.
 In the event of a suspension in accordance with this Section 9, applicable charges will continue to accrue to Customer.

 10. SERVICE TERMINATION

-10.1 Termination by Customer.
-Customer may terminate any or all of the Selected Paid Services at any time by sending CIPL an email to firstname.lastname@example.org that identifies the Selected Paid Services to be terminated and the date on which Customer desires such termination to take effect (“Requested Termination Date”), which date will be no earlier than three (3) days after the date such email is sent.
-The effective date of such termination will be, at CIPL’s election, either (i) the Requested Termination Date or (ii) three (3) days after the date such email is sent.
-If a new Paid Service Term starts prior to the effective date of such termination, Customer will incur the applicable Subscription Charge for the new Paid Service Term.
+(b) For Convenience.
+Customer may terminate any Selected Paid Service at any time by sending CIPL an email to firstname.lastname@example.org that identifies the Selected Paid Services to be terminated and the date on which Customer desires such termination to take effect (“Requested Termination Date”), which date will be no earlier than three (3) days after the date such email is sent.
+If a new Paid Service Term starts earlier than three (3) days after such email is sent, Customer will incur the applicable Subscription Charge for the new Paid Service Term (the “Final Paid Service Term”).
+The effective date of such termination will be either (i) the Requested Termination Date, or should Customer not state a Requested Termination Date, (ii) the last day of the Final Paid Service Term.
+Irrespective of the effective date of termination, Customer will have access to the Selected Paid Services until the last day of the Final Paid Service Term.

 10.2 Termination by CIPL

 (iii) Customer ceases conducting business in the normal course, becomes insolvent, makes a general assignment for the benefit of creditors, suffers or permits the appointment of a receiver for its business or assets, avails itself of or becomes subject to any petition or proceeding relating to insolvency or the protection of the rights of creditors, or any other insolvency or bankruptcy proceeding or other similar proceeding for the settlement of Customer’s debt is instituted.